Abbas-shamshi/brewery_assignment/README.md

 ### Description

-This project is to fetch all the breweries present in Milwakee and user can filter breweries with its
+This project is to fetch all the breweries present in Milwakee and user can filter breweries with its Type with a dropdown slection

 ### Author